ChatGPT vs Microsoft Copilot: The Ultimate Productivity Battle in 2024

 Evolution of Artificial Intelligence - George Boole Holding his Boolean Book

 George Boole (2 November 1815 – 8 December 1864) FRS (Fellow of the Royal Society of London) is the creator of the digital logic known as Boolean Algebra (also known as Boolean Logic).
-Artificial intelligence’s progress and ongoing evolution would now be unthinkable without his work.
+Without his work, artificial intelligence’s progress and ongoing evolution would now be unthinkable.

 Principles of Boolean Algebra: